Ensembl/webvm/README.txt

 applications on a server in a self-contained way, we push the responsibility for configuring url:file mappings onto the webapp.

-Apps are expected to be git working copies (or other directories) in
+Apps are expected to
-${WEBDIR}/apps/
++ be a directory ${WEBDIR}/apps/$APPNAME/ (most likely a git working copy)

-Apache config may be supplied in either or both of apps/*.conf apps/*/app.conf
++ supply Apache config in apps/$APPNAME.conf
+  - this should be derived from the template config "apps/$APPNAME/app.conf", process to be defined
++ accept the namespace given to them as $APPNAME, possibly with some interpretation
++ apps whose files all reside externally can be added by dropping one file, not derived from a template.
+The index.conf does this.
 ** Open questions
 *** TODO Do we want host-dependent environment setup?
 As in "source APACHECTL.$(hostname -s).sh"